What is a flowchart?

 Making a flowchart can be as simple or as complicated as you'd like it to be.
 You could outline a technical process with a dedicated software designed to conform to an industry standard or start scribbling shapes connected by arrows on a sheet of scrap paper.
 The choice really is all yours.
 If you are trying to outline a business process or co-ordinate work within your team, you may want to consider an option that is both easily stored and shared.
 For this, a dedicated flowchart software like Lucidchart can be a great way to help you and your team visualise complex processes and demystify complicated workflows.

-Lucidchart provides flowcharts, mind maps, org charts and a range of other technical diagrams and visuals, granting you with an immediate outline of your processes and a clear overview of your team's organisation.
-Lucidchart's integration with Dropbox Paper means you can seamlessly preview Lucidchart documents in Paper and easily share them with your collaborators.
+Lucidchart provides flowcharts, mind maps, org charts and a range of other technical diagrams and visuals, providing you with an immediate outline of your processes and a clear overview of your team’s organisation.
+Lucidchart’s integration with Dropbox Paper means you can seamlessly preview Lucidchart documents in Paper and easily share them with your collaborators.
 There’s no setup required – you just need to paste a Lucidchart publish link into a Paper doc and Dropbox Paper will automatically generate a preview of the visual.
 This means your team members can leave comments and make real-time changes to a single shared document while ensuring they are looking at the most up-to-date version of the file.
-Outlining even complex processes is made so much simpler by being able to easily share flowchart outlines with the very people who participate in the process to make sure nothing is missed.
+Even outlining complex processes is made so much simpler by being able to easily share flowchart outlines with the very people who participate in the process to make sure nothing is missed.
+You can even film yourself over screenshots with Dropbox Capture to present the flowchart and send it to project teams to reference.

 Flowcharts have a rich history and are a timeless tool for evaluating systems of all descriptions.
 If you ever find yourself stuck on a process puzzle, consider visually mapping your workflow.
 A solution may have been right in front of you all along.